Pulihora Recipe

 How to make pulihora

 • Heat a pan with oil.
-Then add mustard, peanuts, chana dal & urad dal.
+Add mustard, peanuts, chana dal & urad dal.
 Fry till the peanuts turn golden & aromatic.
-Then add curry leaves, green chilies, red chilies and ginger (optional).
+Add curry leaves, green chilies, red chilies and ginger (optional).
 Fry till the red chilies turn crisp

-• Then add hing, followed by tamarind pulp, jaggery and little more salt.
+• Add hing, followed by tamarind pulp, jaggery and little more salt.

-• Mix everything well & cook till the mixture thickens & begins to leave the oil.
-If you take off the mixture a bit early then your pulihora will turn very moist & mushy.
+• Mix everything well & cook till the mixture turns thick & begins to leave the oil on the side.
+If you take off the mixture a bit early your pulihora will turn very moist & mushy.
 Turn off the stove.

 • The rice must be cool by now.
 Sprinkle mustard powder or sesame powder all over the rice.
 Then transfer ¾ of the cooked pulihora mixture to the rice.

 • Gently mix and add more if needed.
-If offering to God then do not taste it.
-Otherwise you can taste and add more salt if needed.
-If the pulihora is too dry then add more oil & mix.
+If offering to God do not taste it.
+Else you can taste and add more salt as needed.
+If the pulihora is too dry add more oil & mix.

 • Serve pulihora with fresh homemade curd.